kevinresol/ufront-nodejs-guide/README.md

 In nodejs, we call `listen(port)` to start the server, and in neko/php we call `executeRequest()`.
 So, by changing this call you should be able to compile most of the examples in this guide.

+#### Repo structure

+The `minimal` folder contains a set of minimal examples.
+The scope of each of these minimal examples is very confined, so readers can easily identify the minimum code required for a certain feature.

 ## Prepare

 #### Haxe